Kwanikaze/Prover9Mace4DatasetGenerator/README.md

 You only needs to edit the specified lines in **DatasetGeneratorAndBenchMarks.py** and provide .in files.
-If you only have .clif files you can install Macleod to convert from .clif to .p9 using **clifToInConverter.py** and then convert .p9 to .in using **p9OutToInConverter.py**
+If you only have .clif files you can install Macleod to convert from .clif to .p9 using **clifToInConverter.py** and then convert the Macleod output of .p9.out files to .in using **p9OutToInConverter.py**

 1. Please install Prover9 and Mace4 found at [https://www.cs.unm.edu/~mccune/prover9/gui/v05.html]